taylor-jones/nanite-bioremediation-interface/README.md

 ```
 npm i -g jest
 ```
-Then, anytime you want to run the test:
+Then, anytime you want to run the tests:
 ```
 npm run test
 ```